dotansimha/graphql-yoga/.changeset/flat-tips-look.md

 'graphql-yoga': patch
 ---

-do not return 404 when using query params or trailing slash
+do not return 404 when using query params for graphiql